-A top restaurant just retooled to feed front-line workers fighting COVID-19
+A top restaurant retools to feed front-line workers fighting COVID-19

 Followup.
 Last week, we told you about senior citizens in their cars, terrified to buy groceries for fear of catching the coronavirus.
 Now, several supermarket chains have set up special hours for seniors and those with underlying health conditions.
 Veteran journalist John Schwartz joked that he was bummed he wasn’t carded upon arrival at a special early-morning entry to one grocery.
 I asked a cashier at another store on Sunday if the early crowd was nicer or ruder than the later customers.
 “Both,” she replied.
 (Mother Jones)

 I’ll leave you with a bit of perspective: the light shining through ancient forests that have grown amid centuries of world crises.
 This image comes from Washington’s Olympic National Park, via the Interior Department’s Twitter feed.
-Remember, this is your land.
+Remember, this land is your land.
 See you next week!

 There's poetry in how the light flows through the trees of the ancient forests @OlympicNP. #InternationalDayofForests #WorldPoetryDay #Washington